Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Ready?

-It's a red flag, but it's not as big a red flag as anime.
+Michael is playing video games a bigger red flag than watching anime wrong It's a red flag, but it's not as big a red flag as anime.

 Oh, we need to talk about anime.

-This would be a good conversation.
+This will be a good conversation.

 Is birth control worse for you than nicotine?